garg-saurav/splitwise-clone/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Running the Project

+To start the web application, we firstly need to start the server.Open the terminal in the project directory and type the following commands to start the serve:

+cd splitwiseclone
+python manage.py runserver

+The above commands will start the server.Now to start the application, navigate back to the project directory and open a new terminal over there and type the following command:

+ng serve --open --poll=100

+This will start the web application